Smokers huddled outside hospital doors are a common sight since smoking indoors was banned.

 Just as schools should be free of unhealthy fast foods, there is no place for smoking in the NHS.
 Banning smoking inside hospitals was an important step, but we must do more.

-That is why I wrote to the chief executive of every NHS Trust in England last week, calling for their personal commitment to work with PHE towards a truly tobacco-free NHS.
+That is why I wrote to the chief executive of every NHS Trust in England, calling for their personal commitment to work with PHE towards a truly smokefree NHS.

 Although smoking is declining, over 7 million adults in England still smoke and tobacco use remains the largest cause of premature death.